Nigeria crash toll likely to be 159 - state government

 Only two bodies -- those of a woman clutching her child -- have been established to have been casualties on the ground.

-However, authorities had done a survey of the building and the surrounding houses and found six people missing, said Oke Osanyintolu, of the Lagos State Emergency Management Agency.
+Oke Osanyintolu, general manager of the Lagos State Emergency Management Agency, said authorities had done a survey of the building and the surrounding houses and found that all except six of the occupants were accounted for.

-He said this meant the death total might not exceed 159, but the final figure was not yet confirmed.
+“Six people were missing among the occupants of the building ... five were injured and taken to hospital,” he said, adding that this meant the death total might not exceed 159, though the final figure was not yet confirmed.

-Workers have finished recovering bodies from the rubble, Ipaye said.
-In total, 149 bodies were found and a number of body parts.

 Nigeria’s historically poor air safety record had been improving, and Sunday’s was the first big crash for six years.